 Cardamom orange creme brulee with cream and strawberries on a tan counter next to more creme brulee, oranges, a white bowl of sugar, and cardamom pods.

 Valentine’s Day is this week!!
 Marc and I usually don’t do much aside from eating dessert and drinking wine while watching New Girl for the millionth time.
 But, I’m always looking for an excuse to make a fancy dessert, because well, it’s me.
-My cheesecake red velvet trifles and coffee cardamom cake are usual go-tos, but honestly, nothing beats a good French créme brûlée.
+My cheesecake red velvet trifles and this fluffy coffee cardamom cake are usual go-tos, but honestly, nothing beats a good French créme brûlée.

-As a trained pastry chef, I have made crème brûlée dozens of times and I have a few tips and tricks to make sure that it comes out amazing every single time.
+And like, ok, I’m biased because it’s my favorite dessert.
+But as a trained pastry chef, I have made crème brûlée dozens of times and I have a few tips and tricks to make sure that it comes out amazing every single time.
 While it’s a fairly simple process, I definitely recommend reading through the recipe twice before you start to make sure you’re hitting every step!

-This recipe is somewhat based off of the crème brûlée that my mom made for my birthday when I was a kid.
+This particular recipe is somewhat based off of the crème brûlée that my mom made for my birthday when I was a kid.
 (Yes, I was a weird child and always wanted crème brûlée for my birthday “cake”).
 It has orange liqueur for a bitter, boozy element and a crisp, caramelized sugar top.
 I also added some cardamom and orange for a little warmth and citrusy flavor.

 The ingredients are so simple